remigodet/Attacks-Defenses-on-AI/README.md

 Project on studying a corpus of physical adversarial attacks on stop signs.

-Made for the AI project class of CentraleSupelec.
+Made for the spring 2023 AI project class of CentraleSupelec.
 ___

 ## Attacks studied